isc-projects/kea/doc/sphinx/arm/ctrl-channel.rst

 The ``config-test`` command instructs the server to check whether the new configuration supplied in the command's arguments can be loaded.
 The supplied configuration is expected to be the full configuration for the target server, along with an optional logger configuration.
-When ``config-test`` is run with the command-line argument ``-t``, the configuration is verified but certain sanity checks are not performed; therefore, it is possible for a configuration which successfully passes this command to still fail in the ``config-set`` command or at launch time.
+The configuration is sanity-checked to the extent possible without the server actually attempting to load it; it is possible for a configuration which successfully passes this command to still fail in the ``config-set`` command or at launch time.
 The structure of the command is as follows:

 ::